FAQs

 What is the Measurement Library?

-The Measurement Library provides stakeholders with tools to collect data that will help them strengthen education and protection of children and youth in crisis- and conflict-affected contexts.
-The Library contains tools that can be used to collect data on the quality of service provision and children's holistic development outcomes.
-These tools include measures and information on their psychometric properties, training and guidance materials.
+The Measurement Library provides stakeholders with tools to collect data to help them strengthen the education and protection of children and youth in crisis- and conflict-affected contexts.
+The ML contains tools that can be used to collect data on the quality of programming and children's holistic development outcomes.
+These tools include measures and information on their psychometric properties, training, and guidance materials.

 -